Derry cyber-security firm recognised for protecting files stored on vulnerable shared servers

-A Derry-based cyber security firm that specialises in preventing people’s files being stolen when stored on shared third party networks and servers - referred to by people selling services in the electronic communications sector as ‘The Cloud’ - has been nominated for two prestigious awards.
+A Derry-based cyber security company that specialises in preventing people’s files, photos and data being stolen when they store them on shared networks and servers, referred to by those selling services in the electronic communications sector as ‘the cloud’, has been nominated for two prestigious awards.

-But Metacompliance, run by Derry man, Robert O’Brien, helps prevent these kinds of security breaches and now the local firm’s been recognised by its peers through the Computing Cloud Excellence Awards.
+But Metacompliance, run by Derry man, Robert O’Brien, which helps prevent these kinds of security breaches and now the firm’s been recognised by its peers at the Computing Cloud Excellence Awards.

-Metacompliance has been nominated for a ‘Cloud Security Product of the Year’ award for its MetaPhish solution, while it’s also in the running for an award for ‘Best Overall Use of Cloud’.
+It’s been nominated for a ‘Cloud Security Product of the Year’ award for its MetaPhish solution, and is also in the running for an award for ‘Best Overall Use of Cloud’.

-Its MetaPhish product essentially replicates malign ‘phishing’ software, which is normally emailed indiscriminately by hackers to organisations and individuals in a bid to exploit their systems and data.

-The new Metacompliance product mimics this effect and is designed to be used as an educational awareness-raising tool by companies.
+MetaPhish essentially mimics ‘phishing’ software - sent by criminals via email and other messaging formats in a bid to gain access to people’s and organisations’ systems - and is designed to be used as an educational tool by companies.

 Mr. O’Brien said: “We are delighted to be nominated for two awards at the Cloud Excellence awards.